 A graduate's earnings during periods of non-qualifying employment (e.g., private sector) are taken into account in the calculation of future LRAP benefits by applying the LRAP participant contribution formula to non-program earnings.
 Therefore, LRAP-calculated expected debt service payments during periods of high-wage, non-qualifying employment may be two or more times the lender's required minimum payment amounts, depending on the graduate's income and loan obligations.
 The graduate's income during such periods may greatly reduce, if not eliminate, eligibility for Program loan benefits during subsequent periods of eligible employment.
 For example, with an annual salary of \$200,000, the graduate would be expected to pay \$39,000 in educational debt service that year, based on the LRAP formula of no expected contribution toward loan servicing on the first \$70,000 of salary and 30% on the remaining \$130,000 (\$39,000).
-Graduates applying to the Program after periods of non-qualifying employment must submit documentation of income and debt service covering the periods of non-qualifying employment.
+Graduates applying to the Program after periods of non-qualifying employment.
 The difference between what the graduate was expected to contribute toward loan repayment during such periods, and the actual amount paid, will be deducted from future LRAP benefit eligibility.